-The main federal statute establishing general rules on sports in Brazil is known as the Pelé Law (Law No. 9,615/98).
-Among other matters, the Pelé Law regulates article 217 of Brazilian Federal Constitution and determines a decentralised governance structure in professional sport.
+The main federal statute establishing general rules on sports in Brazil is known as the Pelé Law (Law No. 9,615/1998).
+Among other matters, it regulates article 217 of Brazilian Federal Constitution and determines a decentralised governance structure in professional sport.

-The national sport system in Brazil consists of sports governing bodies, leagues and clubs organised in an autonomous and collaborative manner, and integrated by technical criteria pertaining to each sports modality.
+The Brazilian national sports system consists of sports governing bodies, leagues and clubs organised in an autonomous and collaborative manner, and integrated by technical criteria pertaining to each sports modality.
 Such entities are private and autonomous with respect to their organisation and operations.
 They should act under their mandates as provided for by their respective by-laws (article 16 of the Pelé Law).

-Entities of the public administration also play an important role in Brazilian Sport, such as the Ministry of Sport and the National Sports Council.
-The latter is responsible for approving the Brazilian Sports Code (see question 5) and the Anti-Doping Code (article 4, items I and III and article 11, items VI and VII of the Pelé Law).
+Entities of the public administration also play an important role in Brazilian sport, such as the Secretariat of Sports (a body of the Brazilian Ministry of Citizenship) and the National Sports Council (article 4, items I and III).
+The latter is responsible for approving the Brazilian Sports Code and the Anti-Doping Code (article 11, items VI and VII).